What Is Butter?

 In moderation, butter can be a healthy part of your diet.
-It's rich in nutrients like bone-building calcium and contains compounds linked to lower chances of obesity.
+It's rich in nutrients like bone-building calcium and has compounds linked to lower chances of obesity.
 Butter can also be part of a low-carbohydrate diet, which may help people better maintain their weight or lose weight quicker than they would with a low-fat diet.

 Butter has other health benefits:

-It can help lower your chances of cancer.
+It may help lower your chances of cancer.
 Butter is high in beta-carotene, a compound that your body converts into vitamin A. Beta-carotene has been linked to lowered risks of lung cancer and prostate cancer.

 It can help strengthen your bones.
 Butter contains vitamin D, a nutrient that is vital for bone growth and development.
 It also has calcium, which is essential for bone strength.
 Calcium also helps prevent diseases such as osteoporosis, a condition that makes bones weak and fragile.

 It can help make your skin healthier.
 Butter also has vitamin E, which plays a role in skin health.
 The nutrient reduces damage from UV sun rays, eases skin inflammation, and helps skin wounds heal.